 Parking can substantially add to the cost of housing.
 The City's Zoning Ordinance currently requires two spaces per unit in both single-family and multi-family districts.
 However, the City has reduced parking requirements for a number of recent multi-family residential projects, including the Camino Del Rey Senior Apartments.
 The City's current parking standards are summarized in Table 13.5-3 below.
 Over the three most recently adopted Specific Plans (in order of adoption: Lawrence Station, Tasman East (Transit Neighborhood) and Patrick Henry Drive (PHD), residential parking requirements have been progressively reduced and now stand at one parking space per unit (or less) in both Tasman East and PHD.
-As part of the comprehensive Zoning Ordinance update, the City will review its citywide parking standards and consider reducingwill reduce residential parking requirements for multi-family uses, including unbundling and additional reductions according to housing type (e.g., housing for people with developmental and other disabilities) and according to proximity to transit.
-In addition, see Action 3: Affordable Housing Incentives and Facilitation, which includes an objective to analyze apply those parking reforms as part of proposed long range plans, including to parcels within the El Camino Real Specific Plan and the Santa Clara Station Area Plan areas.
+As part of the comprehensive Zoning Ordinance update, the City will review its citywide parking standards and will reduce residential parking requirements for multi-family uses, including unbundling and additional reductions according to housing type (e.g., housing for people with developmental and other disabilities) and according to proximity to transit.
+In addition, see Action 3: Affordable Housing Incentives and Facilitation, which includes an objective to apply those parking reforms to parcels within the El Camino Real Specific Plan and the Santa Clara Station Area Plan areas.